Stem Cell Transplants for Pediatric Patients: What to Know

 Conditioning therapy refers to the high-dose chemotherapy and/or radiation that children receive before their stem cell infusion.
 The day a child receives the bone marrow or stem cells is called Day Zero (Day 0).
 The days prior to Day 0 are the days that a patient receives the conditioning therapy.

-There are several goals of conditioning therapy: To kill cancer cells in the body in patients with a malignant disorder, and to kill the normal cells in the marrow cavities of the bones so the new marrow will have room to grow.
+There are several goals of conditioning therapy: To kill cancer cells in patients with a malignant disorder and to kill normal immune cells in the marrow cavities of the bones so the new marrow will be accepted and have room to grow.
 If the child is receiving cells from another person, conditioning therapy has a third goal: To suppress the child’s immune system so it will not reject the donor’s cells.

 Day 0: Stem Cell Infusion